eleqtrizit/SystemsDesign/docs/Specifics/Databases.md

 	- A transaction is a unit of work that you want to treat as "a whole."
 It has to either happen in full or not at all.
 	- e.g move money from one account to another.
 Can't let this be half finished.

+## Synchronous vs Asynchronous Commits
+### Asynchronous Commit
+In an asynchronous commit, the transaction is considered complete as soon as the command is issued, without waiting for the data to be physically written to the disk.
+This approach can improve performance, especially in situations involving a large number of write operations.

+However, there's a risk involved: if a system failure occurs before the data is physically written to the disk, the changes may be lost.

+**Use Cases for Asynchronous Commit**
+- When high throughput and lower latency are more important than the risk of potential data loss.
+- When the data is not mission-critical and can be recovered or recreated if lost.
+- When the database is used for caching data or for temporary storage.

+### Synchronous Commit
+In a synchronous commit, the transaction is not considered complete until the data has been physically written to the disk.
+This ensures a higher level of data integrity as it reduces the risk of data loss in case of a system failure.

+However, this approach may have a performance impact as it requires the system to wait until the write operation is confirmed.

+**Use Cases for Synchronous Commit**
+- When data integrity is paramount and any data loss is unacceptable.
+- When the database stores critical data, such as financial transactions, where consistency and durability are required.
+- When the system can tolerate the potential performance impact of waiting for commit confirmation.
+- In summary, the decision to use asynchronous or synchronous commit depends largely on the trade-off between performance and data integrity that is acceptable for your specific use case.

 ## What are some things to check on a slow database?
 MySQL is fairly popular, so let’s look at some basic MySQL debugging.
 First off, check the OS to make sure the system is running fine, specially check CPU, memory, SWAP space and disk I/O.